There are approximately 3,600 commercial valuation units currently in Bermuda.

 The only information that is made available to the public on an individual valuation unit is the entry in the Valuation List which can be viewed by anyone in the search facility on this website or in the department in the hard copy of the existing Valuation List.

-In order to qualify for charitable exemption under the Land Valuation and Tax Act 1967 (this will be a link to a pdf of the Act), an organization needs to meet all of the following requirements:
+In order to qualify for charitable exemption under the Land Valuation and Tax Act 1967, an organization needs to meet all of the following requirements:

-- Is a charitable organization within the meaning given in section 2 of the Charities Act 2014 (this will be a link to the pdf of the Act);
+- Is a charitable organization within the meaning given in section 2 of the Charities Act 2014;

-- Has a charitable purpose within the meaning given in section 2 of the Charities Act 2014 (this will be a link to the pdf of the Act);
+- Has a charitable purpose within the meaning given in section 2 of the Charities Act 2014;

 - The premises are owned and occupied by the charitable organization (note: tenants are the deemed owner for land taxation purposes if they are in occupation on a lease of not less than three (3) years or if in occupation of a unit owned by the crown, the occupier is deemed to be the owner);